USS Vulcan (AR-5)

 USS Vulcan (AR-5) was the lead ship of her class of repair ships of the United States Navy.
 The ship was laid down on 16 December 1939 at Camden, New Jersey, by the New York Shipbuilding Corporation; launched on 14 December 1940; sponsored by Mrs. James Forrestal, wife of the Under Secretary of the Navy; and commissioned at the Philadelphia Navy Yard on 14 June 1941.

 Service history

 USS Vulcan AR-5 US Navy repair ship was propelled by a twin-screw steam turbine system, powered by two steam turbines.
 The steam was generated by eight oil-fired boilers, with each turbine producing 5,500 horsepower (hp) to turn each shaft.
-This system gave the ship a top speed of 18 knots and required a significant amount of onboard power from its own steam turbine generators.
+This system gave the ship a top speed of 18 knots.